IndrekHaav/wgmon-edgeos/README.md

 alias wgmon="watch -n 1 -t -c ~/wgmon.sh"
 ```

-Then `source .bashrc` (or log out and back in) to make it available, and you can simply run `wgmon` to see a constantly updating view of your WireGuard peers with friendly names!
+Then `source .bashrc` (or log out and back in) to make it available, and you can simply run `wgmon` to see a constantly updating overview of your WireGuard peers with friendly names!